dyhes/zulip/docs/production/troubleshooting.md

 # Troubleshooting and monitoring

-Zulip uses [Supervisor](http://supervisord.org/index.html) to monitor and control its many Python services.
+Aloha uses [Supervisor](http://supervisord.org/index.html) to monitor and control its many Python services.
 Read the next section, [Using supervisorctl](#using-supervisorctl), to learn how to use the Supervisor client to monitor and manage services.

-If you haven't already, now might be a good time to read Zulip's [architectural overview](../overview/architecture-overview.md), particularly the [Components](../overview/architecture-overview.md#components) section.
-This will help you understand the many services Zulip uses.
+If you haven't already, now might be a good time to read Aloha's [architectural overview](../overview/architecture-overview.md), particularly the [Components](../overview/architecture-overview.md#components) section.
+This will help you understand the many services Aloha uses.

-If you encounter issues while running Zulip, take a look at Zulip's logs, which are located in `/var/log/zulip/`.
+If you encounter issues while running Aloha, take a look at Aloha's logs, which are located in `/var/log/zulip/`.
 That directory contains one log file for each service, plus `errors.log` (has all errors), `server.log` (has logs from the Django and Tornado servers), and `workers.log` (has combined logs from the queue workers).
-Zulip also provides a [tool to search through `server.log`][log-search].
+Aloha also provides a [tool to search through `server.log`][log-search].

 [log-search]: ../subsystems/logging.md#searching-backend-log-files

-The section [troubleshooting services](#troubleshooting-services) on this page includes details about how to fix common issues with Zulip services.
+The section [troubleshooting services](#troubleshooting-services) on this page includes details about how to fix common issues with Aloha services.

 If you run into additional problems, [please report them](https://github.com/zulip/zulip/issues) so that we can update this page!
-The Zulip installation scripts logs its full output to `/var/log/zulip/install.log`, so please include the context for any tracebacks from that log.
+The Aloha installation scripts logs its full output to `/var/log/zulip/install.log`, so please include the context for any tracebacks from that log.

 ## Using supervisorctl

-To see what Zulip-related services are configured to use Supervisor, look at `/etc/supervisor/conf.d/zulip.conf` and `/etc/supervisor/conf.d/zulip-db.conf`.
+To see what Aloha-related services are configured to use Supervisor, look at `/etc/supervisor/conf.d/zulip.conf` and `/etc/supervisor/conf.d/zulip-db.conf`.